hguerrero/kafka-examples/README.md

 This repository contains a set of examples to be used with Apache Kafka and other open source components.

-* [Camel Kafka Timer Connector](camel-kafka-connectors): A simple example of how to use the Apache Camel subproject plugins with Kafka Connect using the Camel Kafka Timer connector.
+* [Timer Camel Kafka Connector](camel-kafka-connectors): A simple example of how to use the Apache Camel subproject plugins with Kafka Connect using the Camel Kafka Timer connector.

 ## System Requirements